fkyros/fdf/README.md

 mlx is a bit hard to comprehend, but only the math aside is another story. let me introduce you to concepts and vocabulary I came across during the realization of this project in order to succeed in it (or at least try it)

-- rasterisation: taking an image described in vectors and convert it into a series of pixels which, when displayed together look, create the image which was represented via shapes
+- rasterisation: taking an image described in vectors and convert it into a series of pixels which, when displayed together look, create the image which was represented via shapes (so a raster is a representation of it)

 - aliasing (staircasing) effect: distortion that happens when a signal is reconstructed in a smaller resolution than the original sample